paulhilbert/graphene/README.md

 Compiling Graphene
 ==========

+(look at the end of this section for a screencast of a prototypical build)

 This section is meant for linux systems and we have tested this only on Arch Linux distributions.
 For some hints regarding Windows see the corresponding section below.

 First of all clone the graphene repository and commons using